 The deforestation campaigns link our consumption patterns to the loss of forests and biodiversity, while we are at the same time blamed for inhibiting local indigenous groups from exercising their stewardship over natural resources.
-Of course, consumption patterns offer an effective subject for campaigns and fundraising.
+Of course, consumption patterns offer an effective subject for campaigns and fundraising events like those held by dugnad.
 They hit home and people who are always also consumers are prodded to donate money for the good cause.

 But we need to look beyond what all those campaigns say, we need to look at the facts, in short, what causes deforestation.

 UNEP’s 2020 report says that between 2015 and 2020, the rate of deforestation was an estimated 10 million hectares per year.
 The World Resource Institute alerts about the impact of commodity production on deforestation pointing to seven commodities: livestock, oil palm, soy, cocoa, rubber, coffee, and plantation wood fiber.
 The analysis is based on the period 2001-2015 in which some 280 million hectares were lost.
 In this period, 55% of the total loss is caused by non-agricultural activities, like mining, building infrastructure, timber logging, or charcoal production.

 The tree cover loss over the period due to agriculture is thus 45% and the seven commodities highlighted by WRI account for 57% of agriculture-related tree cover loss.

 To sum up: The seven commodities account together for a quarter (26%) of the worldwide total tree cover loss between 2001 and 2015 and almost three-quarters (74%) of tree cover loss occurs for other reasons, and the area once occupied by forests is now occupied for other purposes.